Narrow leaf cattail (Typha angustifolia)

 What problems does it cause?

-Like most invasive plants on the Top 20 list for the Grand Traverse region, narrow-leaf cattail forms monocultures that replace native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
+Like most invasive plants, narrow-leaf cattail forms monocultures that replace native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
 Recent genetic sampling of cattail indicated that the National Lakeshores at Sleeping Bear Dunes and Pictured Rocks are the only national parks in the Midwest with healthy native cattail populations.
 Cattail populations in Voyageurs National Park, St. Croix National Park, and Indiana Dunes National Lakeshore were nearly 100% invasive T. angustifolia and T. x glauca.

 What does invasive cattail look like?